Social Security Disability Attorney in Denver

 2. Supplemental Security Income (SSI)

-- Specifically designed for disabled children under 18 years old (or under 22 if still attending school).
+• SSI for Children: Specifically for disabled children under 18 years old (or under 22 if still attending school).
+Eligibility depends on the family’s income and financial resources.

 Each program has specific eligibility criteria, application requirements, and benefits.
 At Boesen Law, our experienced Denver Social Security Disability attorneys can help you determine which program applies to your situation and guide you through every step of the claims process.